 Alternatively, you can divide the caramelized sugar equally amongst 4 ramekins.
 Strain the custard into the prepared ramekins and set them into a baking dish filled with an inch-and-a-half of hot water.
 Bake for 45 minutes to 1 hour.

-Refrigerate the flan for at least 24 hours.
+The way to ensure all the caramel from the flan mold comes out is to refrigerate the flan for at least 24 hours.
 Forty-eight hours is even better because it gives all of the sugar a chance to liquify.
 But, 24 hours is sufficient.

 Invert a plate onto the pan and flip the two over.
 The flan should schloop right out of the pan if you’ve loosened it with the knife.
 The caramelized sugar liquid will start to ooze from the pan onto the plate (12 o’clock on the white plate in the image).
 If you don’t hear the schloop or see the caramel, the flan isn’t out of the pan.
-Flip it back over and dip the bottom of the pan into 2″ of hot water to loosen the sides.
+Flip it back over and dip the bottom of the pan into 2″ of hot or warm water to loosen the sides.

 Now attempt the flip, schloop, ooze, “ooooh” thing again.
 That should do it.
 Leave the pan inverted for about 5 minutes so you get as much of that caramel onto the flan as possible.
 If it doesn’t schloop flip it back over and attack it with a spoon.
 Life is too short to cry over flan.

-How do I serve Flan?
+How Do I Serve Flan?

 My favorite way to serve it is with a cup of café con leche.
+This makes it officially a Puerto Rican dessert (not that it wasn’t before).

 Because it is an egg custard, it must remain refrigerated as much as possible.